 The Mint Julep is a classic cocktail that is believed to have originated in the southern United States in the 18th century.
 Traditionally, the mint julep recipe calls for bourbon, mint leaves, sugar, and crushed ice.
-For this mint julep mocktail recipe, we simply omit the bourbon and replace it with ginger ale to enjoy a non-alcoholic version of the drink.
+For this non-alcoholic mint julep mocktail, we simply omit the bourbon and replace it with ginger ale to enjoy a non-alcoholic version of the drink.

 About This Recipe